amrouanka/CBEM/README.md

 ---

 **Note**: Each version of CBEM is designed to be a standalone implementation.
-Start with v1.0 to understand the basics, then progress through v1.1, v1.2, v1.3, v1.4, and v1.5.
-The v1.5_SimpleEvaluation version implements the sophisticated PESTO evaluation system with tapered evaluation, providing significantly more accurate position assessment and serving as the foundation for advanced chess engine evaluation techniques.
+Start with v1.0 to understand the basics, then progress through v1.1, v1.2, v1.3, v1.4, v1.5, v1.6.
+The v2.0_LMR&DeltaPruning version represents the most advanced implementation with comprehensive search optimizations including Late Move Reduction and Delta Pruning, providing significant performance improvements while maintaining chess playing accuracy.